 Check if you are eligible to sit exam.

 You must be a registered medical practitioner, with a primary medical qualification acceptable to the Irish Medical Council, and have been employed as an anaesthetist for 36 months, prior to exam date.
-If you are on the Irish National Anaesthesia Training Programme you must have completed 36 months on the SAT scheme.
+If you are on the Irish National Anaesthesia Training Programme you must completed 36 months within the training programme.
+A trainee who has completed 24 months on the training scheme may have 12 months’ consecutive pre-scheme clinical anaesthesiology experience accredited towards their Final exam, as long as it took place post-internship and in hospital approved by the College.
 Please read the full Examinations Regulations.

 Download Pre scheme Head of Department reference template to sign.
 (CAI trainees only)

 The Fellowship Written Examination consists of two parts:

 Part 1: Multiple-choice paper (MCQ) consisting of 90 single best answer questions (90 SBA Responses) – 180 minutes